aws-samples/lambda-refarch-imagerecognition/Workshop/step-6.md

 1. Go to the [AWS CodePipeline management console](http://console.aws.amazon.com/codepipeline/home).
 Click on the pipeline identified by `sfn-workshop-pipeline` and verify it finishes succesfully.
 	<img alt="Pipeline Screenshot" src="./images/0b-code-pipeline.png" width="50%">

 1. Go to the [AWS CloudFormation management console](http://console.aws.amazon.com/cloudformation/home).
 With the stack `sfn-workshop-setup-webapp` selected click on the Outputs tab.
-The `WebsiteURL` key points at the link to access the **Media Sharing Web Application**
+The `WebsiteURL` key points at the link to access the **Image Sharing demo Web Application**

 	![CloudFormation Outputs Screenshot](./images/0b-cfn-outputs.png)